 They check outside for the aftermath, but they only discover some shattered glass and a small pool of her blood.
 However, this distraction allowed Jane to recover and return to her room.
 After beating up most of Joe’s bodyguards, she interrogates the remaining guy who tells her that Fonti wants her help in rescuing his baby girl.
 Ultimately, she settles down and agrees to hear him out.
 After introducing himself as Joe’s right-hand man named Tom Mackey, he explains that three days ago, Angela was kidnapped during her sixth birthday party and is being held for a $1 million ransom.
 With the payment required to be carried out by 10pm this evening, Tom says that the goons are hiding out in a former Civil War prison located on Garrison Island over within Hudson Bay.
 With its surrounding area completely open, there’s no way to approach it without being seen.
 As such, Fonti wants her to make the drop and find a way inside.
 Tom then says that the ransom money and a speedboat will be waiting for her at 9pm over at the Battery Park docks.
 After agreeing to this assignment, Jane tells him and his men to clear out so that she can prepare.
 Later, she calls up Maureen and asks her to meet at their “regular place” in twenty minutes and to also find any vital information about Joe’s daughter Angela, since she’s been kidnapped.
 As she passes a bus stop, an elderly man brushes past a woman before he suddenly gets a vision of her death in a car accident and utters “Not Again”.

 Eventually, Vasko and Fernandez meet up at the Pegasus Café, though in adjacent booths while communicating through their cell phones.
 After Maureen says that the police has hardly any information about Fonti’s kid, Jane informs her about the assignment that she’s currently on.
 Fernandez then asks why they can’t just share details with each other in a regular sit-down, face-to-face format, to which Vasko says that it’s for her protection.
-Despite being reminded of what Joe did to her in the past, she says that Angela herself is the main reason why she agreed to rescue her.
+Despite being reminded of what Joe did to her in the past, she says that Angela herself is the main reason why she agreed to accept this rescue operation.
 After informing her longtime friend that she’s required to drop off the ransom money over by Garrison’s Island at 10pm, Jane asks Maureen if she knows who’s behind this kidnapping plot.
-Fernandez in unsure at this moment, but assumes that the fiend would greatly benefit from the pay-off at the severe risk to the kid’s life.
+Fernandez is unsure at this moment, but assumes that the fiend would greatly benefit from the pay-off at the severe risk to the kid’s life.
 Just then, she gets a call about a murder victim and has to head out.
 As such, she tells Vasko to be careful.
 Later on, Jane takes her leave as she narrates if this whole thing is an elaborate plan from Fonti to get back at both her and the 22 Brides.

-Suddenly, she’s approached by one of the clown kidnappers who manages to ram her with the van before swerving back around.
+Suddenly, she’s approached by one of the clown kidnappers who manages to ram into her with the van before swerving back around.
 With her right shoulder getting dislocated from the hit, she manages to grab her gun and fire at the opposing driver before rolling away from his second smash attempt.
-With the fiend dealt with, he makes her way over to Dr. Seth Hiller and helps her pop her shoulder back into place.
+With the fiend dealt with, she makes her way over to Dr. Seth Hiller who helps her pop her shoulder back into place.
 She then turns down his offer for a strong medicine to help her deal with her major soreness, saying that she only takes aspirin and that she also has her Healing Factor, which she sees as both a blessing and a curse.
 After thanking him for providing her with her own base within the unused hospital room and also for his “unending supply of bandages”, she ultimately arrives at the Battery Park commercial docks.

 Joe then tells her that after this task, he promises to never bother her ever again.
 As she gets shown to her speedboat, one of Fonti’s men provides her with the ransom money that’s in an inflatable bag.
-He then explains that the thugs want them to deposit it within a buoy and return, especially since there’re mines hiding below the water should anyone decide to venture past it.
+He then explains that the thugs want them to deposit it within a buoy and return to shore, especially since there’re mines hiding below the water should anyone decide to venture past it.
 Joe says that she has to find a way onto the island, save his girl and defeat the “psycho scum”, to which Vasko says that she’ll help out “however necessary”.
 From there, she heads out towards the drop-off point, all-the-while pondering how she’s going to reach the island in one piece.
 Fifteen minutes later, she arrives at the buoy while Deke and his thugs oversee it from afar.
 Ultimately, Jane decides to take a chance and begins to speed towards the island.
 As expected, the speedboat hits one of the mines and blows up, throwing her from the craft.

-While Deke tells his men to call Fonti up and raise the ransom to $1.5 million, Joe stands shocked from the high-seas explosion.
+While Deke tells his men to call Fonti up and raise the ransom to $1.5 million, Joe gets shocked from the high-seas explosion.
 Back on the mainland, Maureen and a group of people look over the murder victim, who turns out to be the familiar bus passenger while the same spectacled man looks over the scene from afar.
 Suddenly, Issue 1 ends with an officer informing Det.
 Fernandez about the explosion over towards Garrison Island.

 Issue 2 opens with Painkiller Jane holding onto the flotation bag while being sent flying from the detonation of the sea mine.
 She ultimately lands onto the island, though she does slam into a small roof port before violently falling onto some concreate stairs where her body ultimately comes to a bloodied and mangled stop, as she lies with broken ribs, a shattered knee cap and her right shoulder getting dislocated again.
 Thankfully, her Healing Factor would slowly help her recover from those grave injuries and that she also had some necessary downtime to do so, since the thugs automatically assume that she’s dead.

 Back on the docks, Joe is initially worried.
 However, Tom does remind him of whom the kidnappers are ultimately up against.
 While Fonti does take some solace in that, he still tells Mackey to assemble their own armada just in case.
 As Deke prepares to beat Angela up and while Jane continues with her own kind of recovery, we shift over to Maureen as she contacts headquarters in order to learn about the explosion over within Hudson Bay.
 Afterwards, she tells her fellow officers that she wants this crime scene as well as a similar situation towards a past victim checked over to see if they’re related, especially since the corpses are “all laid out pretty and neat”.
-As the spectacled man looks over the scene, another woman walks past him before he gets another vision, seeing her die from a vicious assault as tearfully knows what he must do.
+As the spectacled man looks over the scene, another woman walks past him before he gets another vision, seeing her die from a vicious assault as he tearfully knows what he must do.

 Back at Garrison Island, Painkiller Jane has made enough of a recovery as she makes her way towards the main building.
 She then checks a nearby storage unit for anything that can help her, but she uncovers a series of C-4 explosives with a detonation timer to boot.
 With only twenty minutes to work with before it goes off, she proceeds to head inside.
 Meanwhile, Deke talks with his fellow thugs about how Fonti will be forced to pay their newly-increased ransom, no matter what.
 He then tells them that once their inside man contacts them with the exact amount of money that Fonti owns, then they can share their newly-imposed ransom.
 Only this time, they’ll get the drop on him.
 From there, one of the goons named Milty decides to walk around in order to stave off the boredom of waiting.
 Suddenly, Painkiller Jane drops down and takes him out with a swift kick.